totalopenstation/totalopenstation/docs/output_formats/main.rst

 some sample data dumps obtained from your original software.

-If you can write Python code, you can also write a module by yourself using an existing one as a guide and the :ref:`of_new` directive.
+If you can write Python code, you can also write a module by yourself using an existing one as a guide and the :ref:`new` directive.
 If you write a module, we will be happy to receive it and include it in the Total Open Station source tree.